 - communications campaigns and outreach activities.

-The guide focuses on household waste but the techniques described can be adapted for other types of municipal and non-municipal waste.
+It focuses on household waste but the techniques described can be adapted for other types of municipal and non-municipal waste.

-The guidance is designed specifically for organisations that are responsible for running waste recycling, composting, reuse and reduction services / schemes including:
+It is designed specifically for organisations that are responsible for running waste recycling, composting, reuse and reduction services / schemes including:

 - waste collection and disposal authorities, working alone or in partnership;